-You can use the Recovery CDs provided with your notebook to recover its original factory software.
+You can use the Recovery CDs or DVDs to recover the original factory software for your notebook.

-The Recovery CDs also provide Windows drivers specific to your notebook that you can use to configure a custom system.
+The Recovery CDs or DVDs also provide Windows drivers specific to your notebook to configure a custom system.
 You can find drivers in these locations:

-- On your notebook's hard drive under C:\hp\drivers. - On the Recovery CDs under \hp\drivers. - On the HP Business Support Web site (www.hp.com/go/bizsupport).
+- On your notebook's hard drive under C:\hp\Drivers. - On the Recovery CD or DVD under \hp\Drivers. - On the HP Business Support Web site (www.hp.com/go/bizsupport).
 This Web site contains the latest updates of software drivers for different operating systems.